 I know it’s scary.
 But being scared of childbirth will make you tense and this will cause the pain to be SO much worse.

 The best way to avoid being scared out of your mind is to be educated.
 You need to take a birthing class so you know exactly what to expect.

 If you’re too exhausted to hustle your way to an on-site course at the hospital then take an online course.
 Here’s a childbirth course created by a medical professional and the first parts of it are completely free.
 Just take it in your own home on your computer.
 It will help tremendously in easing your fears and this particular course has rave reviews from mamas everywhere.

 There’s a lot to learn about birth, and knowing what will happen and how to cope will make all the difference in the world.
 You can check out the course here.

 Want Freebies For You And Your Baby?
 Get $330 Worth Of Gear!
 I have partnered with many companies to give you the best baby freebies online including Nursing Pillow, Pregnancy Pillows, Nursing Covers, Baby Leggings, Baby Clothes and so much more.
 You can find out how to get your freebies in this post right here.

 Pitocin is what they give you when they are inducing your labor and it does make the pain so much worse.

 Sometimes you need an induction and you have no choice.
 If this is the case an epidural is ideal for easing your pain.

-The reason Pitocin makes it so more painful than natural labor is because it gives you really strong contractions super quickly.
+The reason Pitocin makes labor so much more painful is because it gives you really strong contractions super quickly.

 My next two labors came naturally though and they had a lovely, slow progression with very little pain at the beginning.